MasterCloudApps-Projects/your-race/docs/how-to-run-a-test.md

 - Click on Data source Prometheus + Run queries.
 - Apply and save.

-Important

-If a Dashboard has been saved with the uid information, the imported won't run  unless you do the following:
+_NB_: If a Dashboard has been saved with the uid information, when it's imported doesn't run unless you do the following:

-- Goto Configruation in the Dashboard and copy JSON Model.
+- Goto Configuration in the Dashboard and copy JSON Model.
 - Find the uid for Prometheus in the first widget:

 ```